jazzband/django-invitations/README.md

 *  `INVITATIONS_ADAPTER` (default=`'invitations.adapters.BaseInvitationsAdapter'`)

     Used for custom integrations.
-ACCOUNT_ADAPTER overrides this setting
+Set this to `ACCOUNT_ADAPTER` if using django-allauth.

 ###Signals